WLVI: Return to late news (1984–2006)

 At the same time, Jack Hynes relegated himself to weekend anchor and commentator/substitute anchor on weekdays, paving the way for future lead anchors Jon Du Pre (1993–95, later of Fox News Channel), and Jeff Barnd (1995–2002).
 While Barnd developed a strong following with viewers, he also became known for his joking in-between stories and tendencies to ad-lib.
 One such occurrence of this behavior in September 2001, just days after the September 11 attacks, shocked local media outlets, in which Barnd jumped from his anchor chair and started dancing around the set after presenting the top story.
 Barnd was subsequently disciplined by station management after the incident.
 In 2002, the station parted ways with Barnd, seeking a return to a more serious newscast.

 Another mainstay of WLVI's newscasts was chief meteorologist Mike Wankum, who first joined the station in 1993.
 Boston Globe columnist Jon Keller, who joined the same year, was also a fixture for over a decade as the station's political analyst.
 In 2005, Keller departed WLVI to become the new chief political reporter and analyst for WBZ-TV.

 The only time WLVI programmed news outside its established late evening time slot was in June 2000, when it premiered Boston's WB in the Morning.
-Formatted as a mix of news, talk and lifestyle features, the show aired from 6:00 to 8:00 a.m.
+Formatted as a mix of news, talk and lifestyle features, the show aired from 6 to 8 am.
 The program lasted two years; despite expanding to three hours during its run, it could not hold its own against the other local and national morning news programs, and it was canceled in April 2002, taking with it 17 jobs.

 By 2002, when Boston's WB in the Morning ended, WLVI's 10 p.m. newscast had slipped to second in the ratings behind WFXT, which had established its own local news service in 1996.
 After Barnd left, Frank Mallicoat, who had joined the station in 1991 as a weekend sports anchor and would go on to host the morning show before replacing Jack Hynes as weekend anchor, was tapped to replace him on the program.
 However, WFXT had firmly established itself as the 10 p.m. news leader in Boston.
 By the time of the Sunbeam sale, due to the increasing popularity of the WFXT newscast and Tribune's closure of news departments at its stations in Philadelphia and San Diego, there were unconfirmed rumors and speculation that Tribune would shut down the WLVI news department and have the newscast outsourced to another station or even canceled altogether.